 Do you know that wonderful feeling when you’ve just written that last line of code and know your app is almost ready to see the light of day?
 That generally lasts until about the time you start the QA tests.
 That’s when the nastiest bugs show their faces and your soul is consumed by the kiss of the testing dementor.

-The good news is that modern development platforms like OutSystems have built-in debug features to troubleshoot your apps as you’re developing them.
+The good news is that high-performance low-code development platforms like OutSystems have built-in debug features to troubleshoot your apps as you’re developing them.
 The visual development approach that OutSystems is famous for makes it easier to understand application logic and flow.
 And, because continuous integrity validation is built into the platform, the number of bugs introduced is much lower when compared to other technologies.
 There are fewer testing and fix cycles, greatly reducing your development effort and accelerating app delivery.
 For the full survivor guide, take a look at OutSystems Testing Guidelines with the best practices for specific testing types.

 Then there’s TrueChange, an OutSystems engine that uses AI to help developers address the complexities created by ever-changing software requirements.
 TrueChange checks for bugs and architecture errors, analyzes the impact of changes on component and application dependencies, provides team and architectural governance, and even monitors performance in real-time.
 As a result, developers can build, manage, and change enterprise-critical applications or services – with zero friction, zero errors, zero lead time, and zero technical debt.
 So, that testing dementor?
 You can kiss it goodbye.